-Just a little way outside the colorful chaos of Marrakech’s bustling medina – where children dart along dusty tracks, the cries of vendors clash with the bellow of donkeys and the intoxicating fragrance of spices fills the air – is the tranquil oasis of the Majorelle Gardens.
+Just a little way outside the colorful chaos of Marrakech’s bustling medina – where children dart along dusty tracks, the cries of vendors clash with the sound of car horns and the intoxicating fragrance of spices fills the air – is the tranquil oasis of the Majorelle Gardens.
 A sapphire in North Africa’s scorching ‘ochre city’, Majorelle is a refreshing retreat for the flustered tourist.

 Flora and architecture exist in beautiful harmony here.
 The Majorelle Gardens comprise 12 acres of wonderfully colorful and beautifully-kept plant life, among which are a number of fountains, pagodas, canopied walkways and even a small museum.